python-elective-kea/spring2023/sphinx/source/.ipynb_checkpoints/ses10-checkpoint.rst

 Session 10 - Generators
 =======================

-Today you will learn about how to make your classes iterable.
+Today you will learn how to make your classes iterable.
 You will learn how to create a generator function and how to write this in an easier to read manner using a generator expression.
+You will also gain inside into why a function in python is an object and how to make your own object callable.

 We will look at Iterator classes